Mater Private Hospital

-The Mater Private Hospital (Ospidéal Príobháideach an Mater) is a private hospital business.
+The Mater Private Hospital (Ospidéal Príobháideach an Mater), also known as Mater Private Network, is a private hospital business.
 Its main hospital is located just to the east of the Mater Misericordiae University Hospital in Dublin, Ireland.
 In addition to the main hospital in Dublin, the business has a hospital in Cork, cancer treatment centres in Limerick and Liverpool and various out-patient clinics.

 History

 The Mater Private Hospital in Dublin was built on the site of No 7 Eccles Street, the home of the main character (Leopold Bloom) in James Joyce's Ulysses.
 In Joyce's youth, No 7 Eccles Street was the actual home of his contemporary, JF Byrne.
 Its founders included Sister Gemma Byrne who became the first chief executive after the Dublin hospital's opening in May 1986.
 The Mater Private Group was sold to Infravia Capital Partners for about €500 million in 2018.

 Development

 In 2022 it signed a deal with Meditech to implement its electronic health record.
 This will include a specialty specific solution for oncologists.

+In 2024, the hospital expanded its Emergency Department by doubling its treatment capacity with new bays and specialist staff, and introduced Ireland's first fully automated medication dispensing cabinets (ADCs) across wards in the Dublin hospital.